meta-trial/meta3-demo/README.rst

     python manage.py import_holidays

 Next, create a user.
-Do this from the command line using the `createsuperuser` command.
+Do this from the command line using the createsuperuser_ command.

 .. code-block:: bash

   python manage.py createsuperuser

 Important
-    The new user you just created is a "superuser".
+    The new user you just created is a ``superuser``.
 Once logged in you need to remove the superuser status for this account.

-Now start up the test server using the `runserver` command
+Now start up the test server using the runserver_ command

 .. code-block:: bash